kuangyu0801/kuangyu0801.github.io/README.md

 - **Action**:
 	- listed and summarize the shortcoming of previous generation of design
 	- study the current DSP architecture and give it feedback when found optimization of bugg
-	- discuss and CSD algorithm
+	- devise  CSD algorithm
 	- keep the latest spec release up-to-date
+	- design and review test case in both UT and IT
+	- implementing
+	- collaborating
 - **Result**:

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing